i-MSCP/imscp/docs/Ubuntu/INSTALL.md

 # mount -o remount /dev/disk/by-uuid/74699091-3ab8-43f2-bdd5-d1d898ab50fd
 ```

-And then, normally you must be able to use i-MSCP without any trouble (a least with the immutable bit).
-If needed, you
-can find the uuid of your device, with the following command:
+*Note:* If needed, you can find the uuid of your device, with the following command:

 ```
 # blkid <device>